Dune Developer Preview: Installing Developer Tools with Dune

 means that in general (whether using Dune or Opam for package management) it's

-up to the user to make sure that the correct version of ocamlformat
+up to the user to make sure that the correct version of ocamlformat is

-installed in order to use the formatting features of ocamllsp
+installed in order to use the formatting features of ocamllsp.

 Otherwise expect this error in your editor: